Faster Equatable and Hashable conformances

 5 min read

-This analysis examines the default synthesis mechanism, identifies its performance characteristics, and proposes a more robust architectural pattern for any Swift project that uses identifiable data models.
+This analysis examines the default synthesis mechanism, identifies its performance characteristics, and proposes an architectural pattern for specific use cases where performance is critical.

 The Performance Cost of Synthesized Conformance